agarcia967/CleanBrowsing/README.md

 * Floating Navigation bar (lower right)
 * Footer suggesting other Wikis

-# How to Use
+## How to Use
-This filter list was developed for use with [Brave Browser](https://brave.com/).
+These filter lists were developed for use with [Brave Browser](https://brave.com/).
 Other suggested settings to enable within Brave:
 * "Shields Up" (required to use filter lists)
 * Advanced Controls:
   * Aggressively block trackers & ads